Jamie-Rodriguez/tic-tac-clojure/README.md

 I created this for two reasons:
 1. To learn the modern, in-built Clojure development ecosystem, specifically using *CLI + Deps* with unit testing.
-2. To use this engine/environment in the future to experiment with reinforcement learning agents.
+2. To use this engine/environment to experiment with reinforcement learning agents.

 Usage